Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Solution Methodology

 \section{Solution Methodology}

 This section presents the methodology to solve the proposed optimization framework shown in \eqref{eq:cgdt} and \eqref{eq:idm_uncertainty set}.
-A piecewise linearization approximation (PLA) method is utilized to linearize the CDFs that lack closed-form expressions, thereby facilitating the obtaining of the optimal uncertainty set offline.
+An interval search procedure is carried out as a preprocessing step to identify the shortest confidence interval, thereby enabling the offline determination of the optimal uncertainty set.
 The optimization formulation is thus transformed into a mixed integer linear programming (MILP) model.
 An iterative method is introduced to determine the upper and lower bounds of the optimal $\alpha$ until the required accuracy is achieved.
 Overall, the proposed methodology is outlined in Fig.~\ref{fig:flowchart}.